lamg/pmproxy/README.md

 | /api/checkUser  | GET    |         | AHd  | Cd |       |
 | /api/userInfo   | GET    |         | AHd  | Cd | User  |

+## PMProxy clients

+There are two clients, `pmuser` and `pmuser-gtk`.
+The formeris a command line program, and the latter, as its name indicates, a GUI in GTK+.
+TODO Close session in pmuser-gtk.

 ## Tasks

 - Redirect URL with information on the cause of redirection